In this post, you will find a list of the best point and shoot for video, which are great for Youtube videos and traveling.

 The Bad

 The Canon G7 X lineup has been one of the favorites among YouTubers.
-This is due to the fact that they have very vlogging-friendly features.
+This is because they have very vlogging-friendly features.

 Now, the G7 X Mark III has improved this model and made it even better.

-This camera has everything you would want in a vlog camera.
-Its autofocus is incredibly fast and accurate.
+Its autofocus is fast and accurate.
 It really is on point and doesn’t lose its focus point easily when you’re moving around.

 But my favorite feature is its lens.
 The camera comes with a high-quality lens that could be priced for much more than what this whole camera costs.

-It is a f/1.8 24-100mm lens that gives you all the focal length ranges you will find useful for vlogging and it has optical image stabilization.
+It is a f/1.8 24-100mm lens that gives you all the focal length ranges.
+However, I wish it allowed for a wider aperture, as I prefer around 18mm for vlogging.

 Its f/1.8 aperture lens can give you the blurry background effect we all like, and combined with its 1-inch sensor, it gives the camera good performance in low light when compared to most compact cameras.